syedkhubaib-analyst/echo-attire-business-analytics/README.md

    - **"Dashboard"** sheet → the interactive report (use the slicers to filter by Month / Category / Channel).
 4. Reference `docs/Data Dictionary.md` for column definitions if you extend the analysis.
-5. The original, untouched export is preserved in `data/raw/` for reproducibility — any cleaning step can be re-run or audited against it.
+5. The original, untouched export is preserved in `data/raw/` for reproducibility, any cleaning step can be re-run or audited against it.

 ---